Melissa Chiu: Hirshhorn Museum

 In 2014, Chiu became the first foreign-born director of the Hirshhorn.
-One first exhibitions after assuming leadership was a co-curation of Iranian artist Shirin Neshat.
+One of the first exhibitions put on after Chiu assumed leadership was a co-curation of Iranian artist Shirin Neshat.
 Previously, the museum had only produced a handful of shows featuring female artists.
 The 2017 exhibition of “Yayoi Kusama: Infinity Mirrors” attracted nearly 500,000 visitors and set new attendance records, as well as bringing new attention to the artist's work.

 In Chiu's first year of leadership the museum's board size was doubled and its first international members were added.
 The largest gifts in the museum's history were secured through two multimillion-dollar donations.
 By 2018, fundraising grew by 75 percent and attendance increased by 28 percent.

 In 2023, Chiu was the lead judge on The Exhibit: Finding the Next Great Artist, a reality TV series that aired on MTV and the Smithsonian Channel and featured seven artists competing for their art to be displayed at the Hirshhorn and a cash prize.
 Chiu was instrumental in the creation of the series and screened the contestants.
 Alongside host Dometi Pongo, in each episode Chiu visits with the artists in the studio as they are preparing their works and provides a critique before consulting with the other panelists to determine the winner.

 Under Chiu's leadership, the Hirshhorn sculpture garden was dramatically reconceptualized as a " what a sculpture garden should be in the twenty-first century".
 Architect Hiroshi Sugimoto, who had previously led the renovation of the museum's lobby, was commissioned to redesign the garden.